wclr/readium.github.com/source/_posts/2012-03-14-readium-running-on-chrome-canary.markdown

 2. In the page that opens find an entry called `Enable CSS Regions` and click the **enable** link
 3. Restart chrome for the changes to take affect

+Once you do this, you will may also notice that readium runs smoother and has a fewer bugs.
+This is all product of webkit's regions implementation becoming more mature (just as we had hoped).

 ## A Better Solution

 We realize that the above solution does not provide the best user experience, and we are currently seeking other solutions.
 One idea is to distribute Readium with a custom build of Webkit that has regions turned on.
 This may seem a bit heavy handed, but we were planning on creating a custom Webkit in order support vertical typography all along.
 A simpler solution that is likely to show up soon will be to degrade gracefully when regions are not available or come up with a pagination strategy that works without CSS regions.
+This will also help us to take a big step towards creating a version of Readium that runs as normal web page (not packaged as a chrome extension).
 If you have any good ideas for how we might do this please put them in the [issue tracker](https://github.com/readium/readium/issues?sort=created&direction=desc&state=open).